Guillaumernd/ampiimts/documentation/README.md

 This module manages the computation of matrix profiles, dispatching to univariate or multivariate methods depending on the input:

 - **matrix_profile()**: Determines whether to treat input data as a single DataFrame or a list of clustered DataFrames.
-If needed, it runs jobs in parallel to compute each matrix profile efficiently.

 - **matrix_profile_process()**: Computes the profile and calls the appropriate motif/discord discovery method depending on dimensionality.